jnirschl/cell_decoder/README.md

 ------------------
 ## License and Citation
-Images and data from the Human Protein Atlas are used with permission under the CC BY-NC-ND 4.0 License.
+Images and data from the Human Protein Atlas were used with permission under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 The Cell DECODER toolbox is released under the [MIT License](https://opensource.org/licenses/MIT).

 If you use Cell DECODER for your research, please cite:
 Nirschl JJ, Moore AM, Holzbaur ELF.
-Cell DECODER: A Deep Learning Package for Phenotypic Profiling in Biological Image Analysis.
+Cell DECODER: A Neral Network Toolbox for Phenotypic Profiling in Cell Biology.

 Bibtex formatted reference:
 ```text